 Support when the person you care for is in hospital

-Their role is to identify carers and to support them while their loved ones are in hospital.
+Our Advisors’ role is to help staff identify carers and to support them while their loved ones are in hospital.
 Whether you’re looking after someone who’s staying in hospital or just coming in for outpatient appointments, our advisors can help you.
 Sometimes, a new diagnosis or a development can mean you are going to need more help as a carer, so make sure you get the support you need.

 How our Hospital Carer Support Advisors help carers